ThinkingStudios/ObsidianUI/README.md

 spruceui_version=0.1.1+1.20.1
 ```

-It will JAR-in-JAR SpruceUI so users of your mod don't need to download it separately!
+It will JAR-in-JAR ObsidianUI so users of your mod don't need to download it separately!